micropolimi/MAPPI/README.md

 ---

 ## 🏗️ Hardware Installation
-The APPI setup can be efficiently replicated by following the detailed step-by-step guide available [here].
+The MAPPI setup can be efficiently replicated by following the detailed step-by-step guide available [here].

 ---